-They can be useful if you’re regularly making payments, or receiving money, in other currencies.
-So, a currency account could suit if you:
+They can be useful if you regularly make payments or receive money in other currencies.
+Something like the HSBC Currency Account could suit you if you:

-But before jumping in, it’s worth getting familiar with some of the benefits and considerations.
+But before jumping in, it’s worth looking at some of the benefits and things to think about.

-With currency accounts, the money can be moved straight from one currency to another, reducing your conversion fees.
-You can also use currency accounts when buying something outside the UK, so you can minimise international transaction fees.
+With currency accounts, you can move money from one currency to another, reducing your conversion fees.
+You can also use currency accounts to buy things outside the UK and save on international transaction fees.

-If you have multiple currency accounts, you may be able to transfer instantly between currency accounts.
+If you have more than one currency account, you may be able to transfer instantly between them.

 If you track exchange rates, you can move money straight away when you feel the rates are favourable.
 This can also come in handy if you need to make an urgent international payment.